It was the night before her son’s 4th birthday, and Brandy Sweeney knew something was wrong.

-Sometimes used as bridges to transplant and sometimes a more permanent solution, LVADs can be life-saving devices.
+Sometimes used as bridges to transplant and sometimes as a more permanent solution, LVADs can be lifesaving devices.
 But they also present complications to people living with them.
 They’re connected to your body, making it difficult to get around.
-And they run on batteries, which require charging so the machine can continue to do her job.
+And they run on batteries, which require charging so the machine can continue to do its job.

 After getting the LVAD installed in September 2014, Brandy returned home to West Virginia.
 And although she knew the device that was helping keep her alive was necessary, it was a struggle at times.
 She felt “plugged in” to the wall with the device — unable to fit in certain places, unable to perform certain tasks.